gcallah/BookReviews/mitchell.md

 Arriving in the twentieth century,
 Mitchell turns his attention to the distributists and ordo-liberals.
-Distributism is an intellectual movement founded by Hilaire Belloc and GK Chesterton, based on Catholic social teaching.
-The ordo-liberals were mainly German, market-oriented economists who nevertheless rejected laissez-faire, believing that the market needed regulation to produce good social outcomes.
+Distributism is an intellectual movement founded by Hilaire Belloc and G.K.
+Chesterton, based on Catholic social teaching.
+The ordo-liberals were mainly German, market-oriented economists who nevertheless rejected laissez-faire, believing that markets need regulation to produce good social outcomes.
 They shared a concern that "too little consideration is given to human scale in our economic arrangements."
 (84)